 Recognizing undergraduate students who demonstrate exceptional sophistication and originality in research initiatives.

-In partnership with the Office of the Dean of the College, the Brown University Library sponsors the annual Undergraduate Research Award.
-The purpose of the award is to recognize excellence in undergraduate research projects that make creative and extensive use of the Brown University Library's collections including, but not limited to, print resources, databases, primary resources, and materials in all media.
+In partnership with the Office of the Dean of the College, the Brown University Library sponsors the annual Undergraduate Research Prize.
+The purpose of the prize is to recognize excellence in undergraduate research projects that make creative and extensive use of the Brown University Library's collections including, but not limited to, print resources, databases, primary resources, and materials in all media.
+The project may take the form of a traditional paper, a database, a website or other digital project.

-Up to two awards of $750 each may be given.
-Award recipients will be honored at a Library reception and will be asked to give a short presentation on their research projects.
+Up to two prizes of $750 each may be given.
+Prize recipients will be honored at a Library reception and will be asked to give a short presentation on their research projects.

 Applicants must be a current full-time student working towards a Brown University undergraduate degree.